kubedb/docs/docs/guides/postgres/branch/same-cluster/index.md

 ```

 - `status.snapshot` records the snapshot set the current copy was made from — the `strategy` used (`VolumeSnapshot` per volume, or `VolumeGroupSnapshot` for a group-consistent snapshot), and one `members` entry per source data volume.
-- `status.resources` lists everything the branch owns, which is what teardown removes.
+- `status.resources` lists everything the branch owns.
+Whether teardown removes it depends on `spec.deletionPolicy` — see [Cleaning Up](#cleaning-up) below.
 - `status.history` keeps the outcome of each run, bounded by `spec.historyLimit`.

 The branched database itself is an ordinary KubeDB `Postgres`: